Anmol-Porwal18/kube_kombu/README.md

 of kombu consumers.
 This package exposes a TCP port which can be added to [kubernetes liveness](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/) probe.

 Logic for liveness probe is as follows:-
-1. Opem a asnycnio server TCP port in the same porcess as Consumer.
+1. Open an asnycio server TCP port in the same process as Consumer.
 2. On Message Received of TCP checks for liveness of the threads and connection of the Kombu Consumers.
 3. If the rabbit consumers are found to be inactive this closes the TCP port.
-4. Once the port is closed livenss checks will fail the next time leading to restart of pod
+4. Once the port is closed liveness checks will fail the next time leading to restart of pod

 # Setup and Running Kombu consumers